How to use the Olio app: get free food & household items

 Got a question, query, or something useful to share with others?
 The Olio app forum is a great place to communicate with users, who often have very handy inputs.

-Here, you can ask a question about how the app works or anything you’re unsure about, especially if you’re new to the app.
+Here, you can ask a question about how the app works, Olio rules, or anything you’re unsure about.
 But that’s not all, there are daily posts on everything from recipes for using leftovers, upcycling inspiration, tips on zero waste, and lots more.

 Forum posts are categorised into things like Q&A, Zero Waste, Recipes, and Tips & Tricks, so it’s easy enough to navigate to what you’re looking for, or post in the right place.